 Because ACLC, in general, is a very rare type of cancer, studies regarding its association with breast implants are still questionable.
 There are very little data supporting its existence, but patients who are successfully identified to have BIA-ACLC showed symptoms including pain, swelling, and tenderness around the breasts due to increased fluid build-up around the implant.
 The patient can also notice palpable and tender lymph nodes in armpits and breast areas.

-Breast implants cancer: Medical advice regarding breast implants cancer
+Breast implants cancer: The medical advice

 With this news outbreak, women and men who would want to have their breasts enhanced, as well as those people who already had breast implants placed are now more wary about their safety as well as the efficiency and worth of breast augmentation.
 Here are some essential medical reminders and advice from doctors, plastic surgeons, and oncologists alike, about breast implants cancer.

-- Breast implants are relatively safe. as one of the most researched and studied cosmetic surgery materials in the world, breast implants have undergone numerous tests and quality checks before being offered for public medical and cosmetic use.
-The association of implants to this type of cancer should never diminish the fact that implants are made and used to safely improve your breasts size and shape.
+- Breast implants are relatively safe.
+As one of the most researched and studied cosmetic surgery materials in the world, breast implants have undergone numerous tests and quality checks before being offered for public medical and cosmetic use.
+The association of implants to this type of cancer should never diminish the fact that implants are made and used to safely improve your breasts’ size and shape.

 - Developing cancer using breast implants should always be discussed during the initial consultation.
 Despite the limited information gathered to support BIA-ACLC, doctors and plastic surgeons alike should still consider discussing with their patients the potential risk of developing cancer after breast augmentation.
 This will give the patients all the details about the pros and cons of having their breasts artificially enhanced.

 - Patients with breast implants should remain calm.
 As long as you are following your plastic surgeon’s advice about routine follow-ups and regular ultrasound, MRI, or mammogram following your cosmetic surgery, you should not feel threatened by this debilitating disease.
-Just be vigilant and mindful about any changes with regard to your comfort and report to your doctor any sign or symptom that you may feel or notice.
+Just be vigilant and mindful about any changes with regard to your comfort, and report to your doctor any sign or symptom that you may feel or notice.